nbfalcon/ptemplate/README.md

-At that point, it's game over: the malware shell script could inject itself into all files you own (.profile "rootkits" for example), nuke your home directory or do lots of other evil things, but that is a problem with software in general (*any* Emacs plugin could do the same).
+At that point, it's game over: the malware shell script could inject itself into all files you own (.profile "rootkits" for example), nuke your home directory or do lots of other evil things.
+However, that is a problem with software in general (*any* Emacs plugin could do the same) and not specific to ptemplate.

+Removing that feature or making it optional would be pretty pointless, as it would degrade ptemplate to simply being a fronted to `cp -R`.